MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

     ![A screenshot that displays the format data by examples screen](media/format-data-by-examples/data-examples.png)

-1. select **Get expression** after you enter an example value and the output that you want.
+1. Select **Get expression**.

-   Power Automate displays the expression that it recommends you use to get the output you want.
+   Power Automate displays the expression that it recommends that you use to get the output you want.
 You can test it with another value to confirm that the expression does what you expect.

    >[!TIP]
    >If the expression that Power Automate recommends isn't what you expect, you can add more examples to refine the expression that it recommends.